Inkscape vs Affinity Designer (2026): Free vs Paid Vector Editor

 Who Should Choose What?

 You do professional design work — logos, icons, UI assets, illustrations — and want a polished, fast tool without a subscription.
-At $69.99 once, it pays for itself quickly versus any monthly subscription alternative.
+At $69.99 one-time, it pays for itself in under 4 months versus any Adobe subscription.

 Frequently Asked Questions